Martin-Rudolph/cuDebye/README.md

 **For my GTX 980TI I prefer as block size 16 and as grid size 4096 or 8192, the time out was set to 60 seconds (more than actually necessary).**

 ### Second Line
 This line contains the information about diffractogram, which is calculated.

 **The first number** is the wavelength, in our case it is 1.5418 Angstrom (CuKa).

-**The following numbers** are the minimum diffraction angle the maximum diffraction angle and the step width, respectively.
+**The following numbers** are the minimum diffraction angle, the maximum diffraction angle and the step width, respectively.
 All values are given in degree.
+The lower and upper limits are 0 and 180 degree.
+However, it is recommended to use typical diffractometer values as e.g. in the input file.

+### Third Line
+This line contains the informations for the distance calculation and also specifies which output files are generated.

+**The first number**